 - You become part of the decision making process.

 - You get a place in line for the water supply that will eventually flow.

-- You strengthen our regional response to the need for long-term, abundant, quality water supply.
+- You strengthen our regional response to the need for adequate and sustainable water supply.

 If you would like more information about Tri-State Water Resource Coalition please contact: